KnapsackPro/knapsack_pro-ruby/README.md

 * `KNAPSACK_PRO_TEST_FILE_PATTERN`
 * `KNAPSACK_PRO_TEST_FILE_EXCLUDE_PATTERN`

-#### How to use CodeClimate with knapsack_pro?

-You can check CodeClimate docs about [parallel tests](https://docs.codeclimate.com/docs/configuring-test-coverage#section-parallel-tests) and [multiple test suites](https://docs.codeclimate.com/docs/configuring-test-coverage#section-multiple-test-suites).

-You can also read our article [how to merge CodeClimate reports for parallel jobs (CI nodes)](https://docs.knapsackpro.com/2019/how-to-merge-codeclimate-reports-for-parallel-jobs-ci-nodes).

 #### How to run knapsack_pro only on a few parallel CI nodes instead of all?

 You may want to run knapsack_pro only on a few CI nodes when you would like to run a different job on other CI nodes.